CS231n • Convolutional Neural Networks

 -

-When a filter has scanned across the image, it produces one activation map.
-Using multiple filters in parallel allows the network to detect multiple types of features at once (for example, vertical edges, diagonal lines, or color blobs).
-The outputs of these filters are stacked together to form the next layer’s input.
+Each filter produces one activation map.
+Using multiple filters allows the network to detect multiple types of features simultaneously (e.g., vertical edges, diagonal lines, textures).
+These maps are stacked together to form the input for the next layer, increasing the depth of the representation.

 -